Frequently asked questions

 These steps must be performed 2 times to receive the proper dose of medication.

-STIOLTO must be prepared and primed before first use.
-Please see full Instructions for Use for additional details on preparing and priming the inhaler, and how to use the inhaler for daily dosing.
+STIOLTO must be prepared before first use.
+Please see full Instructions for Use.

 If your doctor has prescribed oxygen for your COPD, you should still take it as prescribed after starting STIOLTO unless your doctor tells you otherwise.

 COPD is a chronic, progressive lung condition that makes it harder to breathe.
 It includes two components.
 One is chronic bronchitis, which is inflammation of the airways.
 The other is emphysema, which is damage to your air sacs (alveoli).
 You may have one or the other or both.
 These make it difficult to get air out of your lungs and new air back in.
 While there is no cure for COPD, with lifestyle changes and medication, you may be able to breathe better and manage your symptoms.

 Learn more about COPD